yvonnefroehlich/splitlab_stacksplit/02_stacksplit/StackSplit/Doc/StackSplit_userguide.md

 2. WS (approach by **_Wolfe & Silver, 1998_**), each surface is normalized on its minimum value before stacking
-3. RH (approach by **_Restivo & Hellfrich, 1999_**), modified WS version with surfaces weighted depending on the singal-to-noise ratio (SNR) and normalized by backazimuthal coverage before stacking (see **Fig. 3**)
+3. RH (approach by **_Restivo & Hellfrich, 1999_**), modified WS version with surfaces weighted depending on the signal-to-noise ratio (SNR) and normalized by backazimuthal coverage before stacking (see **Fig. 3**)

 ![](images/stacksplit_weight_rh.png)